Education is compulsory but school is not.

 How can I arrange to home educate my child?

 If your child is already attending a local authority school and you now want to educate them at home, you must ask the local authority for permission to withdraw your child.
-Stirling Council has procedures in place to support this process.
+We have procedures in place to support this process.
 After making your request to home educate, an officer will visit you at home to complete an assessment.